casmith205/Game-of-Thrones-RPG/README.md

 4) Continue until all enemies are defeated.

 ## Motivation
-Project used to demonstrate JavaScript and JQuery.
+Project used to demonstrate JavaScript and jQuery.

 ## Technologies Used
-HTML, CSS, Bootstrap, JavaScript, JQuery
+HTML, CSS, Bootstrap, JavaScript, jQuery

 ## License
 MIT License